mtripg6666tdr/twi-snow-stamp/README.md

 ### Custom Epoch

-You can use a custom epoch instead of [Discord's](https://discord.com/developers/docs/reference#snowflakes) by setting environment variable `SNOWFLAKE_EPOCH` to the desired integer or with an `.env` file.
+You can use a custom epoch instead of Twitter by setting environment variable `SNOWFLAKE_EPOCH` to the desired integer or with an `.env` file.

 ---